 I'm a senior at the Colorado School of Mines working towards a Mechanical Engineering degree.
 I've tutored students of all ages at Mathnasium in Denver, CO as well as family members in math and science.
 I enjoy all kinds of math from pre-Algebra, through Calculus I-III and on up to Differential Equations, although I especially enjoy Trigonometry.
 I first like to get a feel for the students abilities, including hobbies/interests/etc. I'm then able to associate math and science concepts with areas that pique their interests.
 In my spare time I enjoy riding, working on, talking about steel bicycles.
 I've worked at numerous bicycle shops(REI Denver, VeloSoul, Velowood) in the area.
 I also like to design mechanisms in CAD for my Mechanical Engineering internship that I'm currently pursuing.
 I look forward to sharing my knowledge and passion for science and math!!!

-Colorado School of Mines - BS, Mechanical Engineering
+Undergraduate Degree: Colorado School of Mines - Bachelor of Science, Mechanical Engineering

 What is your teaching philosophy?